aaronkaplan/simple-stable-diffusion-ui/README.md

 You'll need a machine with a working NVIDIA based GPU .

-I tested and developed on an NVIDIA GeForce RTX 3080 with Driver Version: 520.56.06    CUDA Version: 11.8  , Ubuntu 20.04
+I tested and developed on an NVIDIA GeForce RTX 3080 with Driver Version: 520.56.06    CUDA Version: 11.8  , Ubuntu 20.04 I recommend at least 8GB of GPU RAM, 10 GB of disk space.
+See https://www.howtogeek.com/853529/hardware-for-stable-diffusion/

 # How to install it?